wiremock/api-template-library/adyen.com-BalanceControlService/index.md

 ---
 slug: "adyen-com-BalanceControlService"
-name: "Adyen Balance Control API"
+title: "Adyen Balance Control API"
 provider: "adyen.com"
 description: "The Balance Control API lets you transfer funds between merchant accounts\
   \ that belong to the same legal entity and are under the same company account.\n\